pelamsa/wolverine_colonization/README.md

-# wolverine_colonization
+This repository contains R scripts associated with the manuscript titled "*Wolverines on the move: a multi-scale analysis of forest and landscape factors driving wolverine occurrence changes in Finland*".

-R scripts associated with the manuscript titled "*Wolverines on the move: a multi-scale analysis of forest and landscape factors driving colonization patterns in Finland*".
+**scripts/analysis:** Scripts for the analysis.

 **scripts/environmental_variables:** Scripts for calculating environmental variables (forest and landscape structure).